|

 interior.
 It has two diesel oil stoves in it which is more than enough

-for the fall weather we are
+heat for the fall weather we are

 having.
 (No snow has fallen as yet.)
 The building has two rooms, the first of